knittingirl/CTF-Writeups/cryptography_challs/CyberOpen/Trails/ReadMe.md

 ### Acknowledgements:
 I did not solve this challenge during the live event, so I was able to benefit from a small amount of discussion that had occurred within the Discord immediately following the end of the challenge.
 Ratman's comments were particularly helpful in pointing me in the direction of differential trails.
 I also would like to credit the paper "A Tutorial on Linear and Differential Cryptanalysis" by Howard M. Heys for providing a lot of help in understanding this topic and giving me a verbal framework for key extraction.

+This writeup also includes an alternate explanation at the end by sky/Teddy Heinen, who managed to sidestep a lot of the cryptographic concepts and extract the flag using the reverse-engineering Python module z3.
+Please read through to the end to see that!

 The description for this challenge is as follows:

 *Look!
 I wrote my own cryptographic code!
 I bet you can't recover the key.
 I even give you the source code! (service.py)*